the-cave/sleeping-kangaroo12/README.md

 ## Prerequisites

-In order to install the gem, your machine should be ready to build the XKCP package.
+In order to install the gem, your machine should be ready to build the K12 package.
 Which mean you should prepare:

 - GCC, the GNU Compiler Collection; our favorite
 - GNU make